Guest blog by Save the Rhino volunteer, Beth Byrne

 However, ranger’s anecdotal evidence is overwhelming.
 “It’s one of the most loathed times”, said a Section Ranger at Hluhluwe-iMfolozi Park, “when the moon shines like the sun at midday, it is ideal night-time conditions for rhino poachers to practice their trade”.

-So while you are observing this amazing event, remember the full Moon is a monthly issue that adds to the burden of care for some of our most vulnerable species.
+So while you are observing an amazing lunar event, remember the full Moon is a monthly issue that adds to the burden of care for some of our most vulnerable species.
 As rhino numbers continue to decline it is more important than ever to increase research in this area and provide vital support for the brave on the ground teams, who battle on with the war against poaching.